terryg/resume/README.md

 An early member of the engineering team, contributed immediately by delivering software tools to reduce labor in the scan & design steps of the Atlantis process.
 Acquired skills to implement software development best practices.
 As the team grew, worked as a mentor to other members.

-Designed and implemented applications to automate the design and manufacture of dental implant abutments.
+Developed applications to automate the design and manufacture of dental implant abutments.

 __Product Engineer__, _Freudenberg-NOK General Partnership - Bristol, NH_, Jun 1996 - Sep 1999